kadams54/upcomingjs/README.md

 ## Demo

-Check out the [live demo](http://kadams54.github.io/upcomingjs/demo/) or try out the demo locally:
+Check out the [live demo](http://kadams54.github.io/upcomingjs/demo/) or run the demo locally:

 1. Make sure you have NPM and Grunt installed.
 2. Set up Upcoming.js and run it: